Trading with the Enemy Act of 1917: Ottoman Empire

 The Ottoman Empire was one of the Central Powers, an ally of the German Empire, Austria-Hungary and the Kingdom of Bulgaria, which was sanctioned alongside its allies in 1917 with the Act, though entering the war later on.
 The Ottoman Empire and the United States are not known to have fought each other during the war, except for smaller-scale naval conflicts and bombardments.
 And little, if any, property was seized from Ottomans, as the Ottoman Empire had few resources to be seized that would contribute to the war and economic effort within the United States.

-The Office of the Alien Property Custodian judged that seizing the small amount of non-war related Ottoman property that was present in the United States at that time would be counter-productive, and would later on likely invite the Ottoman Empire to seize a larger amount of American property back as in-advance.
-Thus, the United States did not want to provoke the Ottomans in a way that might result in them targeting US affiliates, companies, property and citizens living within the lands and areas they controlled in many ways, and prompt unnecessary mutual declarations of war.
+The Office of the Alien Property Custodian judged that seizing the small amount of non-war related Ottoman property that was present in the United States at that time would be counter-productive, and would later on likely invite the Ottoman Empire to seize a larger amount of American property back.
+The United States did not want to provoke the Ottomans in a way that might result in them targeting US affiliates, companies, property and citizens living within the lands and areas they controlled during the war, and prompt unnecessary mutual declarations of war.

-They remained sanctioned even after their defeat by signing the Mudros Armistice in 1918 until their dissolution with the later-to-be revoked Peace Treaty of Sèvres in 1921 when the sanctions were no longer in effect.
+They remained sanctioned after their defeat by signing the Mudros Armistice in 1918 until their dissolution with the later-to-be revoked Peace Treaty of Sèvres in 1921 after which sanctions were no longer in effect.

-The Americans were not going to be directly involved in the Turkish War of Independence which would follow after the signing of Sèvres, nor to implement any official sanctions, but would support Entente and Greek forces.
+The Americans were not directly involved in the Turkish War of Independence which followed the signing of Sèvres, nor did the USA implement any official sanctions, but it supported Entente and Greek forces.
 Many US Congressmen later unofficially criticised the Lausanne Declaration Treaty that followed the independence war, and proclaimed it invalid, rejecting it by still supporting the post-European and colonial claims on Turkish lands in the Balkans and Anatolia.

 These rejections were later disregarded, and the United States of America formally established normal and friendly relations with the newly-established modern, and more Western-sided, Turkish Republic in 1927.

-Thus, the new Republic of Turkey was not affected by any American or Allied sanctions any more, neither shortly after the end of the Independence War and the signing of the Lausanne Treaty nor during WWII.
+The new Republic of Turkey was not affected by any American or Allied sanctions any longer, neither shortly after the end of the Independence War and the signing of the Lausanne Treaty nor during WWII.